Derbakias/lazy-dimi-config/README.md

 ### Change the Prefix Key
 Edit `~/.tmux.conf` and add:
 ```
-# Change prefix to Ctrl + a (much easier than Ctrl + b and without a risk ofbreaking a finger 😂)
+# Change prefix to Ctrl + a (much easier than Ctrl + b and without a risk of breaking a finger 😂)
 set -g prefix C-a

 # Unbind old prefix